chmarsaws/realtime-web-analytics-workshop/README.md

 ![Kinesis Agent and Kinesis Data Firehose](images/module-1.png)

 In this scenario, you will leverage Amazon S3, Amazon EC2 Linux Instances, AutoScaling, Amazon Kinesis Data Firehose, and CloudFormation to automate the initial deployment, as well as changes to the stack.

+**Note:**  The AWS services you use to complete this workshop will cost a small

 [Get Started on Module 1](module-1/README.md)